THE COMPOSITION DEPARTMENT

 Interdisciplinary Electronic Arts Survey

 An introduction to artistic collaboration between artists who use electronic media within the disciplines of music, dance, visual arts, theatre, and film.

 An introduction to concepts and techniques of algorithmic music composition in the OpenMusic programming environment.

 An investigation of changing relationships between humans and their surrounding sonic environments, primarily since the advent of electronic and electroacoustic media technology.

 A hands-on project-based introduction to electronic audio circuits for artistic purposes, incorporating hardware hacking, circuit bending, and circuit building.

 Composition and Contemporary Music Ensembles

 The conservatory's ensemble dedicated to contemporary music, particularly works from the last 50 years.
 The module leaders aim to engage students with a diverse range of new approaches to composition, programming landmark works along with composers from diﬀerent regions and aesthetics concerns.
 Each semester students learn solo, chamber, and large ensemble pieces.
-All instrumentalists in the Conservatory are scheduled into a least one semester of OpusNovus which is also available as an additional free elective for those who might wish for further exposure to contemporary music.
+All instrumentalists in the Conservatory are scheduled into at least one semester of OpusNovus which is also available as an additional free elective for those who might wish for further exposure to contemporary music.

 In this module, students propose projects and select mentors to lead them in those projects.
 In that regard, it is like an independent study.
-Collaboratory exists for projects involving collaborative composition and improvisation (like activities in Collaborative Music Making), realizations of experimental works involving graphic, indeterminate, or text-‐based scores, and new works with electronics and live instruments.
+Collaboratory exists for projects involving collaborative composition and improvisation (like activities in Collaborative Music Making), realisations of experimental works involving graphic, indeterminate, or text-‐based scores, and new works with electronics and live instruments.